secutils-dev/secutils/README.md

 Secutils.dev is an open-source, versatile, yet simple toolbox for application security engineers.

+Refer to [secutils-dev/secutils-webui](https://github.com/secutils-dev/secutils-webui) for the web interface component of Secutils.dev.

 __NOTE:__ The project isn't yet ready for general consumption.
 Please stay tuned for updates!

 ## Benefits